Our Response to Recent Coverage of Structured Settlement Transfers

 Clients come to us with real-life needs.

-People seek to sell their structured settlement payments because they need money for something important: staying in their home, helping a family member, medical bills, starting a business, or paying for school.
+People typically seek to sell their structured settlement payments because they need money for something important: staying in their home, helping a family member, medical bills, starting a business, or paying for school.

 If the need is immediate, waiting years for future payments may not be a solution.
 We help provide an alternative, on terms a judge must first approve.